Campaign signs were not the only ones posted in Park City-area yards with a political message as Election Day neared.

 Save Our Canyons, an environmental watchdog that is especially active in the Cottonwood Canyons, has been the key group in the opposition movement.
 The organization printed the signs that are now posted.

 Carl Fisher, the executive director of Save Our Canyons, said the group started promoting a SkiLink opposition campaign in the summer.
 The image on the signs comes from one that was used on a sticker early in the campaign, he said.

 Fisher said a supporter of the group had 250 signs made initially and distributed them in few days.
 He said Save Our Canyons made approximately 1,500.
-Nearly all of them had been distributed by early in the week, he said.
-Fisher estimated at least one-third of the signs went to people in Summit County.
-The group is asking for $3 each to cover the cost of making them.

 "We won't stop until the final nail of the coffin of this horrible idea of SkiLink has been driven through," Fisher said.

 He said the signs are "helping immensely with awareness."
 Fisher said the group is asking people who request a sign why they want one.
 The majority tell Save Our Canyons they do not trust Talisker Mountain Incorporated, he said.
 Fisher said the distrust embodies the wider Talisker Mountain Incorporated presence in Utah and a thinking that the firm wants to establish a monopoly on skiing in the state.

 The people obtaining the signs also worry about development -- both residential and ski area expansion -- in Big Cottonwood Canyon that they fear SkiLink could trigger, he said.